 Am I good enough?
 Have I done enough?
 How much is enough?
-These questions can lead you to doubt your worth.
+How hard do I have to “try?”

-There’s good reason.
-No matter how hard we try we can never do enough.
+There’s a good reason for this doubt.
+No matter how hard we try, we can never do enough.

 If we depend in any way on what we do, it will have catastrophic results.

-Not everyone realizes that rescue.
+Not everyone realizes that about God’s incredible rescue.

 For example, in the Book of Acts, a jailer in Philippi thought all of his prisoners had escaped.
 Anticipating punishment, he was about to kill himself.
 But Paul stopped him; everyone was still there.

 But Paul cried with a loud voice, saying, Do thyself no harm: for we are all here.

-Then he called for a light, and sprang in, and came trembling, and fell down before Paul and Silas,
+Then he called for a light, and sprang in, and came trembling, and fell before Paul and Silas,

 And brought them out, and said, Sirs, what must I do to be saved?Acts 16:26-30

 The jailer had just looked death in the face and knew he wasn’t ready.
 He wasn’t good enough.
 He hadn’t done enough.
 He was not enough.
 He fell to his knees and begged, “Sirs, what must I do to be saved?”
 (Acts 16:30)

-“Believe on the Lord Jesus Christ, and thou shalt be saved”Acts 16:31
+Believe on the Lord Jesus Christ, and thou shalt be saved.Acts 16:31

 It wasn’t about trying harder or doing more.
 Instead, it was all about what Jesus had already done.